okfn/opendatahandbook/README.md

 ### Information architecture

-The site uses [Jekyll Collections](http://jekyllrb.com/docs/collections/) to group the different components of the Open Data Handbook.

-There are four collections: `guide`, `value-stories`, `glossary`, and `resources`.
+There are four sections of content, implemented as simple Jekyll pages: `guide`, `value-stories`, `glossary`, and `resources`.

-Some collections have translations.
+Some sections have translations.
 These are implemented by adjacent directories, where the name of the directory is the locale of the translation.

 #### Guide